Emergence of simple and complex contagion dynamics from weighted belief networks: Results

 \paragraph{Scenario 2} Destabilising contagion behaves like a complex contagion system (see Fig.~\ref{fig:results_simplecomplex}b,~e)

 At the start of the simulation, the hub has a stable belief network with weights $\{+1, +1, +1\}$.
 A fraction of its neighbors have a different stable belief network with weights $\{-1, -1, +1\}$ and the others have stable belief networks with edge weights identical to the hub, i.e. $\{+1, +1, +1\}$.
-During the course of the simulation, the belief system of the hub changes through pairwise interactions with its neighbors (``zealots'').
+During the course of the simulation, the belief system of the hub changes through pairwise interactions with its neighbors (zealots).
+The fraction of stable individuals having a stable belief network with weights $\{-1, -1, +1\}$. is the parameter varied in the simulations.

-The only element of stochasticity here is the specific sequence of interactions.
+The only element of stochasticity here is the specific sequence of interactions and the noise in the belief update ($\sigma$ in Eq.~\ref{eq:prob_distribution}).
 We consider the fraction of the simulations in which the belief system of the hub flips to the state of its discordant neighbors, as a function of their number.
 Results are shown in Fig.~\ref{fig:results_simplecomplex}c.

-It demonstrates that, depending on the scenario considered, both simple and complex contagion dynamics can emerge from our model.
-When a \emph{stabilizing contagion} stabilizes unstable belief systems, the change in belief polarity follows the simple contagion mechanism (Scenario 1), as exemplified by the concave shape of the orange curve in Fig.~\ref{fig:results_simplecomplex}c; when a new stable belief system competes with an already established stable belief system, the dynamics manifest itself as a complex contagion (Scenario 2), as exemplified by the sigmoidal shape of the blue curve in Fig.~\ref{fig:results_simplecomplex}c.
+Our results demonstrate that depending on the scenario—the context in which beliefs exist—considered, both simple and complex contagion dynamics can emerge from our model.
+When a stabilizing contagion stabilizes unstable belief systems, the change in belief polarity follows the simple contagion mechanism (scenario 1), as exemplified by the concave shape of the orange curve in Fig.~\ref{fig:results_simplecomplex}c.
+When a new stable belief system competes with an already established stable belief system, the dynamics manifest itself as a complex contagion (scenario 2), characterized by the sigmoidal shape of the blue curve in Fig.~\ref{fig:results_simplecomplex}c.

-These results also hold when the belief systems of the neighbors which are initially similar to the hub, are allowed to vary, thus treating only the dissimilar neighbors as zealots (see inset, Fig.~\ref{fig:results_simplecomplex}).
-Our results also concur with empirical observations that suggest that hard/costly changes in behavior (as those between two already stable belief systems) are typically driven by a complex contagion dynamics~\cite{redlawsk2010affective}.
+These results also hold when the belief systems of the neighbors, which are initially similar to the hub, are allowed to vary, thus treating only the dissimilar neighbors as zealots (see inset, Fig.~\ref{fig:results_simplecomplex}).
+Our results confirm empirical observations suggesting that hard/costly changes in behavior (as those between two already stable belief systems) are typically driven by a complex contagion dynamics ~\cite{redlawsk2010affective}.